Freedom of religion in Asia by country: Armenia

 As of 2011, most Armenians are Christians (94.8%) and members of Armenia's own church, the Armenian Apostolic Church.

 The Constitution of Armenia as amended in December 2005 provides for freedom of religion; however, the law places some restrictions on the religious freedom of adherents of minority religious groups, and there were some restrictions in practice.
 The Armenian Apostolic Church which has formal legal status as the national church, enjoys some privileges not available to other religious groups.
 Some denominations reported occasional discrimination by mid- or low-level government officials but found high-level officials to be tolerant.
 Societal attitudes toward some minority religious groups were ambivalent, and there were reports of societal discrimination directed against members of these groups.

 The law does not mandate registration of nongovernmental organizations (NGOs), including religious groups; however, only registered organizations have legal status.
 Only registered groups may publish newspapers or magazines, rent meeting places, broadcast programs on television or radio, or officially sponsor the visas of visitors, although there is no prohibition on individual members doing so.
 There were no reports of the Government refusing registration to religious groups that qualified for registration under the law.
 To qualify for registration, religious organizations must "be free from materialism and of a purely spiritual nature," and must subscribe to a doctrine based on "historically recognized holy scriptures."
 The Office of the State Registrar registers religious entities.
 The Department of Religious Affairs and National Minorities oversees religious affairs and performs a consultative role in the registration process.
 A religious organization must have at least 200 adult members to register.

 The Law on Freedom of Conscience prohibits "proselytizing" but does not define it.
-The prohibition applies to all groups, including the Armenian Church.
-Most registered religious groups reported no serious legal impediments to their activities.
+A criminal code passed in July 2022 prohibits any obstruction of the right to exercise freedom of religion.